char502/Portfolio-Page/README.md

     - Used javascript to enable interaction on the page
           - column 1 - view currency within the context of it's base rate
           - column 2 - Convert an exchange rate using a base rate of your choosing
+    - Used git to branch into 2 versions of App, one with redux(currently learning) and one without redux
+    - Used git to move non-redux branch into it's own repo
 ---
 4. Wikipedia Viewer
     - used vanilla javascript to access searches to the Wikipedia API